Prgckwb/ImageExtractor/README.md

     - The video is too long.
     - Video quality is too high.

-  ex) Under my PC's execution environment, extracting a video of 42 minutes in length with a size of 640x480 every 180 frames took about 20 seconds before the program finished.
+[//]: # (  ex&#41; Under my PC's execution environment, extracting a video of 42 minutes in length with a size of 640x480 every 180)

+[//]: # (  frames took about 20 seconds before the program finished.)